 Should I choose Angular or React?
 Each framework has a lot to offer and it’s not easy to choose between them.
 Whether you’re a newcomer trying to figure out where to start, a freelancer picking a framework for your next project, or an enterprise-grade architect planning a strategic vision for your company, you’re likely to benefit from having an educated view on this topic.

 To save you some time, let me tell you something up front: this article won’t give a clear answer on which framework is better.
 But neither will hundreds of other articles with similar titles.
-I can’t tell you that because the answer depends on a wide range of factors which make a particular technology more or less suitable for your environment and use case.
+I can’t tell you that, because the answer depends on a wide range of factors which make a particular technology more or less suitable for your environment and use case.

 Since we can’t answer the question directly, we’ll attempt something else.
-We’ll compare Angular (2+, not the old AngularJS) and React to demonstrate how you can approach the problem of comparing any two frameworks in a structured manner on your own and tailor it to your environment.
+We’ll compare Angular and React, to demonstrate how you can approach the problem of comparing any two frameworks in a structured manner on your own and tailor it to your environment.
 You know, the old “teach a man to fish” approach.
-That way, when both are replaced by a BetterFramework.js in a year’s time, you will be able to re-create the same train of thought once more.
+That way, when both are replaced by a BetterFramework.js in a year’s time, you’ll be able to re-create the same train of thought once more.

 Where to Start?

 Before you pick any tool, you need to answer two simple questions: “Is this a good tool per se?” and “Will it work well for my use case?”
 Neither of them mean anything on their own, so you always need to keep both of them in mind.
 All right, the questions might not be that simple, so we’ll try to break them down into smaller ones.

 Questions on the tool itself:

 - How mature is it and who’s behind it?

 - What kind of features does it have?